LeiCao97/PreLnc/README.md

-## A novel and accurate tool for predicting lncRNAs based on multiple features.
+## An accurate tool for predicting lncRNAs based on multiple features.
 PreLnc is mainly used to distinguish long non-coding transcripts from protein-coding transcripts, supporting multiple species of plants and animals.

 ---